 Almost all planks found on Viking boats are made from what is known as “radially split” wood.
 This type of wood is virtually unknown today – you won’t find it at any timber merchants.
 It is, however, the strongest way that you can process wood, because it works with the grain of the wood – it gains strength by following the way that the tree grows.
 The log is split using an axe to make a cut, running up and down the trunk.
 The split is widened and extended by driving wedges into it, until eventually the whole trunk splits in half.

 At this point, for a pine tree, the splitting stops.
-Only two planks can be made from a pine tree with any success, and the two halves of the log are now shaved down along their length so that they look less like two D’s facing each other and more like a plank.
+Younger pine trees are used, which are only about half the diameter of the an oak.
+Only two planks can be made from a pine tree with any success, and the two halves of the log are now shaved down along their length to remove the curved sections – a very wasteful process – so that they look less like two D’s facing each other and more like two planks.
 Oak trees can be split further; each half is split into quarters, each quarter split into eighths, and so on.
 In fact, from a 200-year-old tree, with skill, about 64 planks can be obtained.
 They are all slightly triangular, and quite rough, so they are smoothed down a little, like the pine planks.

 For the frames inside the ships, the Viking shipwrights used another type of timber that is rarely seen today – the grown timber.
 A grown timber is simply one that has grown to the right shape.
 The grain runs in the direction that was needed, making the timber incredibly strong.